substantial/browser_stack_button/README.md

 Once enabled, you should see a BrowserStack logo in the top left of the page.
 Click it to reveal a dropdown and select a browser.
-You will need to enable popups When changing browsers, it is best to close the previous browser window before clicking the next one.
+You will need to enable popups.
+When changing browsers, it is best to close the previous browser window before clicking the next one.

 ## Todo